My Purpose? Fine-Tuned Earth

 Why has life only been found on Earth so far?

 Dr Hugh Ross outlines the uniqueness of planet Earth as the ‘Goldilocks Planet’.
-He lists twenty unrelated essentials that have to arise simultaneously for complex life forms to exist (i.e. ideal sun luminosity, atmospheric oxygen content, formation of adequate continental land mass, optimal location in the Milky Way spiral arm, etc.) And each of these 20 unrelated essentials require 'just right' conditions to come to fruition.
+He lists twenty unrelated essentials that have to arise simultaneously for complex life forms to exist (i.e. ideal sun luminosity, atmospheric oxygen content, formation of adequate continental land mass, optimal location in the Milky Way spiral arm, etc.) Each of these 20 unrelated essentials require 'just right' conditions to come to fruition.

 You may think this isn’t the optimal position if we don't match the spiral arm rotations exactly.
 However, if the Sun was positioned equidistant between two spiral arms it would be subject to mean-motion resonance which would prohibit life in its solar system.